 “Where, I ask you,” cries Verneuil, “is the mortal stupid enough in face of all the evidence to claim that all men are born equal, in law and in fact?
 It was left to a misanthropist like Rousseau to put forward such a paradox, since, being extremely weak, he wanted to pull down those to whose level he was unable to raise himself.
 What effrontery did it take, I ask you, for this pygmy four feet two inches tall to compare himself to the model of stature and strength whom nature had endowed with the strength and figure of a Hercules?
 Is that not the same as comparing a fly to an elephant?
 Strength, beauty, stature, eloquence: Those are the virtues which were decisive when authority passed to the rulers at the dawn of society. ” (Justine, p.
 4)

 It is striking how both Nietzsche and Sade – though perhaps more so in Nietzsche’s case – denigrate pity, a sentiment that is usually most poignantly evoked in an individual, personal encounter, by arguing from models of class relations.
 In this quotation, the prospective singular encounter with a helpless human being sends Verneuil into a rush of “logical” argumentation taking us back to an imaginary social dawn when authority “passes to” rulers.
-Overlapping schemata of hierarchically arranged identifications — both natural and social — work in concert to break any empathic link between Verneuil and his victim in the here and now; at the same time, he banks a narcissistic payoff in a fantasy of solidarity with venerable elites.
+Overlapping schemata of hierarchically arranged identifications — both natural and social — work in concert to break any empathic link between Verneuil and his victim in the here and now; at the same time, he banks on a narcissistic payoff in a fantasy of solidarity with venerable elites.
 With these countervailing identifications in place the experience of pity appears only incredible and self-denying.

 Of course, Sade is not out to affirm logic, only to use it opportunistically to open the field to his lusts.
 But what is lust about?
 Horkheimer and Adorno don’t appreciate the gamut of autonomy’s possible connotations.
 They tend to think of Sade’s autonomization of sexual pleasure in relatively mundane terms, as unbounded sensual self-interest, along the lines of an unusually sensual bourgeois who not only cheats on his wife but might also enjoy murdering her if she were to protest.
 Thus when Horkheimer and Adorno take up Sade’s pronouncements on love, the encounter with an Other that defines the upper limits of the Other’s affirmation, their own views on the practice of love settle into commentary on how a declaration of love only conceals domination: